3D Model to SVG Studio

 No — the SVG output works anywhere vectors work: Inkscape, Illustrator, laser engravers, vinyl cutters, or CNC machines.
 But if you have a 3D printer with a pen attachment, 3DPlotter turns it into a plotter and can draw the result directly.

 Yes.
-The Creator Bundle (€39.90 one-time) includes the full 3DPlotter pen plotting platform, the String Art Generator, the Wax Seal Stamp Generator, and the 3D Model to SVG Studio.
+The Creator Bundle (€39.90 one-time) includes the full 3DPlotter pen plotting platform, Map to Pen Plot, the String Art Generator, the Wax Seal Stamp Generator, and the 3D Model to SVG Studio.
 Users who bought 3DPlotter before the bundle launched get it at no extra cost.

 Ready to Draw Your 3D Models?

-Get the Creator Bundle for €39.90 — includes the 3D Model to SVG Studio, pen plotting, string art, and wax seal tools.
+Get the Creator Bundle for €39.90 — includes 3D Model to SVG, pen plotting, Map to Pen Plot, string art, and wax seal tools.
 One-time purchase, lifetime access.